-- 1. 5 percent of your qualified expenses for increasing research activities in Utah above a base amount; - 5 percent of certain payments made to a qualified organization increasing basic research in Utah above a base amount; and - 3.
+- 2. 5 percent of certain payments made to a qualified organization increasing basic research in Utah above a base amount, and - 3.
 7.5 percent of your qualified research expenses in Utah for the current taxable year.

-Note: Any credit for 1 or 2 above that is more than the tax liability may be carried forward for the next 14 taxable years.
+Note: You may carry forward for the next 14 years any credit for 1 or 2 (above) that is more than your tax liability.